Guy François de Coëtnempren de Kersaint

 He took command of the corvette la Méduse of 16 guns and patrolled for corsairs and sailed on convoy along the coast of Portugal and the English Channel.

-On la Méduse, he was driven close to wrecking on the English coast during a storm but made it to the Hague.
+On la Méduse, a storm drove him close to wrecking on the English coast but he made it to the Hague.
 The storm sank the British flagship Victory of 100 guns.

-Near the l’Ie de Batz, he drove off privateer corsairs from Guernsey who had been harassing the coasts of Brittany.
+Near the l’Ie de Batz, de Kersaint drove off privateer corsairs from Guernsey who had been harassing the coasts of Brittany.

 He was in North American waters engaging the British later in the year.

 He took the first command of the new frigate la Renommée in Brest.

 De Kersaint departed France and arrived in Nova Scotia after bad weather.
 His mission was to appraise the security of the citadel of Louisbourg on Cape Breton Island and deliver documents.
 As he approached Louisbourg he was unable to enter due to ice flows.
 While he waited for an ice-free channel to open to the harbor, he engaged British and colonial ships in the area, capturing the colonial snow Prince of Orange of 14 guns.
 Unable to reach the harbor because of ice and enemy ships, he sailed for Brest to report the blockade of Louisbourg.

 De Kersaint arrived in Brest and then joined the squadron of Perier de Salvert preparing to relieve the blockaded Louisbourg.

 The small de Salvert fleet set out for Cape Breton as la Renommée sailed ahead to reconnoiter and await the other ships.
 On route, he captured and boarded the British mastship Prince of Orange of 44 guns, sailing en flute with 28 guns, and took the lieutenant-governor of the New York colony prisoner.
 During the action, he was wounded in his leg.
 De Kersaint interrogated the prisoner and learned that Louisbourg had already surrendered.
 Documents found on the mastship later revealed Anglo-American plans to invade Canada.
 After the squadron met up with him, they concluded the mission must change to warn French merchant ships of Louisbourg’s fall.
 La Renommée suffered a demasting in a severe storm on the way back to Brest.